Kjack1983/New-App/README.md

 Dispite the fact the assessment says clearly that it should be made with apache web server I used Nginx because I find it more appropriate to my needs. however if you are feel more confortable with Apache please do so and use it accordingly.

-The Nginx server block file is on config-database folder.
+The Nginx server block file is on config-database folder please note that you need to generate ssl keys.

 This is the table that was created through migration Plugin and the extra fields after the creation of the table. in order to view the table and field files please go to config/Migrations